 - Padeswood & Buckley

 Competitions offer the opportunity to play at other clubs in four-ball matches for the price of the following lunch or dinner.
-Teams consist of either 16 or twenty players.
-Competition handicaps are not required.
+Teams consist of 16 players.
 Dates are in the club diary and fixture list.
-Entry forms are posted well in advance on the Seniors‘ notice board.
+Entry forms are posted well in advance on the Seniors’ notice board.

 Annual general meeting